KIaudius/10X-Assignment/wall_robot/README.md

    - Use the playback controls to visualize the robot's movement
    - Toggle between play, pause, and stop

+## Troubleshooting

+- **Play button is disabled:**
+  - Make sure you have planned a trajectory (the trajectory must not be empty).
+  - Check the browser console for errors or empty trajectory logs.
+  - Ensure the backend is running and accessible at `http://127.0.0.1:8000`.

+- **Static files (JS/CSS) not loading:**
+  - Make sure all JS files are present in `frontend/static/js/`.
+  - Restart the FastAPI server if you add or update static files.
+  - Hard refresh your browser (Ctrl+Shift+R).

+- **Trajectory is empty:**
+  - Check your wall and robot dimensions.
+The robot must fit inside the wall.
+  - Remove obstacles and try again.
+  - See the browser console for the coverage request and backend response.

+- **Other issues:**
+  - Check the `.gitignore` file to ensure you are not committing unnecessary files.
+  - See the logs in `app.log` for backend errors.

 ## Testing

 To run the tests: